 The world will still be governed by capitalism; it will still have a feckless United Nations dominated by intentional squabbling; it will still look at the United States as the one force capable of settling most problems (and it will resent the United States for that).
 Terrorism won’t go away and neither, likely, will the Islamic State, whose defeat may be a few more years away at this pace.
 But the era of the hyperpower is over: the America needs powerful friends to support its position at the top.
 Such friends will not do America’s bidding forever: A new multipolar world is emerging, with the United States the strongest but certainly not the only one capable of imposing its will upon large swathes of the planet.

 It will, in other words, start to feel very much like the world before 1945.
 We’ll all have to get used to that.

-This story originally appeared at Geopolitics Made Super, December 23, 2015.
+This story first appeared at Geopolitics Made Super, December 23, 2015.